lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.16.3
+- Fixed couple of issues with Ancient Guardian Vault techs

 ### v1.16.2
 - Updated for 1.1.6.4 beta (required)